-For purposes of the employment agreements, "cause" generally means, subject to applicable cure rights, the Named Executive Officer's (i) commission of, or indictment or conviction of, any felony or any crime involving dishonesty; (ii) participation in any fraud against our Company; (iii) intentional damage to any Company property; (iv) misconduct which materially and adversely reflects upon the business, operations, or reputation of our Company; (v) breach of any material provision of the employment agreement or any other written agreement with our Company; or (vi) for Mr. Davis and Dr. Traber, a material or substantial failure to perform, or material or substantial negligence of, the executive's duties and responsibilities to the Company.
-"Good reason" generally means, subject to our cure rights, the occurrence of any of the following, without the Named Executive Officer's written consent (i) a material reduction in his or her base salary or bonus opportunity; (ii) a material diminution in his or her authority, title, duties or areas of responsibility; (iii) the requirement that he or she report to someone other than the Board with respect to our Chief Executive Officer or the Chief Executive Officer with respect to our other Named Executive Officers; (iv) the relocation of his or her primary office to a location more than 40 miles from the Boston metropolitan area; or (v) a material breach by us of the employment agreement or any other written agreement with the Named Executive Officer.
+For purposes of the employment agreements, "cause" generally means, subject to applicable cure rights, the Named Executive Officer's (i) commission of, or indictment or conviction of, any felony or any crime involving dishonesty; (ii) participation in any fraud against our Company; (iii) intentional damage to any Company property; (iv) misconduct which materially and adversely reflects upon the business, operations, or reputation of our Company; (v) breach of any material provision of the employment agreement or any other written agreement with our Company; or (vi) for Mr. Davis and Drs.
+Kurtoglu and Jewell, a material or substantial failure to perform, or material or substantial negligence of, the executive's duties and responsibilities to the Company.
+"Good reason" generally means, subject to our cure rights, the occurrence of any of the following, without the Named Executive Officer's written consent (i) a material reduction in his or her base salary or bonus opportunity; (ii) a material diminution in his or her authority, title, duties or areas of responsibility; (iii) for Drs.
+Brunn, Traber, and Johnston and Mr. Davis, the requirement that he or she report to someone other than the Board with respect to our Chief Executive Officer or the Chief Executive Officer with respect to our other Named Executive Officers; (iv) for Drs.
+Brunn, Traber, and Johnston and Mr. Davis, the relocation of his or her primary office to a location more than 40 miles from Gaithersburg, Maryland; or (v) a material breach by us of the employment agreement or any other written agreement with the Named Executive Officer.